 The Gillard government’s resources and energy minister was Martin Ferguson.
 His response: the closure was “a commercial matter for Shell.”
 He said he “did not have concerns about security of supply.”

 The government’s energy policy blueprint, the Energy White Paper 2012, backed him up.
 “Self-sufficiency as an energy policy is misplaced.”
-That sentence is worth reading twice.
 The official position of the Australian government was that making your own fuel did not matter.

 Ferguson referred the matter to the House Economics Committee on 1 November 2012, a parliamentary committee with no power to reverse commercial decisions.
 Both Clyde and Kurnell had already announced closure.
 The inquiry was a post-mortem, not a prevention.